dotnet/designs/proposed/activity-improvements.md

 #### 5. Back compat

 Any scenarios that currently work using Activity and/or DiagnosticListener must continue to work with no code changes.
 Also the performance for these scenarios can't meaningfully regress.
+Our new Activity listening mechanism should be faster than conventional listening.

 ### Non-goals